How payments fit into the wider commerce ecosystem, and what to look for when choosing technology partners.

 The ultimate goal, of course, is an ecosystem of best-in-breed vendors, from payment, to order management, that works together to help you achieve your business goals.

 At Adyen we have identified quality providers in every relevant category.
-We also built standard integrations for commerce platforms, ERP systems, and POS software.
+We also built standard integrations for commerce platforms, ERP systems, and POS payments software.
 This makes it easy for businesses to start accepting payments with Adyen.

 Are standard integrations really that easy to implement?